Concerns and controversies at the 2016 Summer Olympics: Boxing judging

-Controversy surrounded the new judging system in boxing; the new system counts has five judges who judge each bout, and a computer randomly selects three whose scores are counted.
-Traditionally, judges would use a computer scoring system to count each punch landed, but in 2016 the winner of each round was awarded 10 points and the loser a lower number, based on criteria which includes the quality of punches landed, effective aggression and tactical superiority.
+Controversy surrounded the new judging system in boxing; the previous system of computerized scoring was replaced with a 10-point system similar to professional boxing, with five judges scoring each boxer based on factors such as quality of punches landed, effective aggressiveness, and ring generalship and defense.
+After each round, scores from a random selection of three of the judges were counted; the winner of the round was awarded 10 points, and the opponent received a lower score based on their performance.

 Two results in particular attracted controversy (both involving Russian athletes whose victories were put in question): the defeat of Vasily Levit by Russian Evgeny Tishchenko in the men's heavyweight gold-medal fight, drawing jeers from the audience, and the defeat of Michael Conlan by Russian Vladimir Nikitin in the men's bantamweight quarter-final, after which Conlan accused AIBA and the Russian team of cheating, even tweeting to Russian President Vladimir Putin "Hey Vlad, How much did they charge you bro??"